Tec2Med-Summit2024/backend/CONTRIBUTING.md

 ## Contribution License

-By contributing, you agree that your code will be licensed under the [Apache License 2.0](./LICENSE), and that the original authors retain copyright.
+By contributing, you agree that your code will be licenced under the [Apache License 2.0](./LICENSE), and that the original authors retain copyright.